 Graham cracker and brown sugar cookie dough sandwiches a thick layer of marshmallow creme and plenty of chocolate chips in these undeniably delicious s’mores cookie bars.
-They’re chewy, soft, and gooey and have been very popular since I first published the recipe in 2013.
+They’re chewy, soft, and gooey and have been one of the most popular dessert recipes on my site.
 They’re a hit wherever I take them and these days I love using homemade marshmallow creme instead of store-bought.

 It’s like… why not just eat a s’more?
 Do we really need a cookie bar that’s s’mores flavored?
 The answer is yes.
 Real s’mores, in all their sticky, messy, campfire-fresh glory are obviously a special treat.
 But here we get to enjoy those same exact flavors in convenient travel-friendly form and with a thicker, softer graham cracker base.
 We don’t even need a crackling campfire to set the ambiance!
 A win-win-win.